ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

    Directory containing the fixed files (or symlinks to fixed files) for various fields on global grids (which are usually much coarser than the native FV3-LAM grid).

 ``FIXclim``: (Default: ``'{{ [FIXdir, "fix_clim"]|path_join }}'``)
-   Directory containing the MERRA2 aerosol climatology data file and lookup tables for optics properties
+   Directory containing the MERRA2 aerosol climatology data file and lookup tables for optics properties.

 ``FIXlam``: (Default: ``'{{ [FIXdir, "fix_lam"]|path_join }}'``)
    Directory containing the fixed files (or symlinks to fixed files) for the grid, orography, and surface climatology on the native FV3-LAM grid.